Esukhia/teachingtibetan.com/docs/reception/reading_info_argument.md

 <!-- div:right-panel -->

->Can follow films employing a considerable degree of slang and idiomatic usage.
-Can understand in detail the arguments presented in demanding television broadcasts such as current affairs programmes, interviews, discussion programmes and chat shows.
-Can understand nuances and implied meaning in most films, plays and TV programmes, provided these are delivered in standard language or a familiar variety.
+>Can understand in detail a wide range of lengthy, complex texts likely to be encountered in social, professional or academic life, identifying finer points of detail including attitudes and implied as well as stated opinions.